texta-tk/texta-tk.github.io/source/authentication.rst

 - ``TEXTA_UAA_CLIENT_ID`` needs to be the client ID, eg ``login``
 - ``TEXTA_UAA_CLIENT_SECRET`` needs to be the client application's secret, eg ``loginsecret``

+- ``TEXTA_UAA_SCOPES`` contains the scopes which will be used when communicating with UAA, must be the same as the scopes used during client creation/update inside UAA.
+- ``TEXTA_UAA_SUPERUSER_SCOPE`` contains the name of the scope which TEXTA Toolkit will use to check if a user should be given/taken the superuser status.
+- ``TEXTA_UAA_PROJECT_ADMIN_SCOPE`` contains the name of the scope which TEXTA Toolkit will use to check if a user should have Project Administrator privileges for any project they have access to.
+- ``TEXTA_UAA_SCOPE_PREFIX`` contains the prefix for limiting access of users into TEXTA Toolkit.
+Any users who have a scope that matches the pattern "{TEXTA_UAA_SCOPE_PREFIX}.*" will be granted access, anyone who doesn't has it denied.

 Using UAA on the front-end
 ===========================